 While central banks around the world print money at an alarming rate to offset the global economic crisis, the opposite is soon to happen in the cryptocurrency market.
 Bitcoin, the industry’s most popular cryptocurrency has structured regulated rates of supply growth.
 Mathematically, this works out to a total supply of 21 million bitcoins which will all be in circulation someday.
 However, one reason these 21 million bitcoins aren’t available immediately is because of a process called “halving.”
 With the third Bitcoin halving just a few days away, YouHodler wanted to take a look back at past “halvenings” and offer some hypotheses for the future.

 Many of you already know about Bitcoin halving and if that’s the case, feel free to skip to the next paragraph.
 For the rest of you, here is a quick lesson.
 Bitcoin halving is an event that occurs once every 210,000 blocks in the blockchain.
-This is roughly every four years.
+Essentially, that means Bitcoin halving dates occur roughly every four years.
 When the event occurs, Bitcoin’s block subsidy reduces by 50%, meaning Bitcoin miners receive a smaller reward for each block.

 For the third ever Bitcoin halving (expected to occur on May 12, 2020) the reward will reduce from 12.6 BTC per block to 6.25 BTC per block.
 Hence, supply growth will also decrease from 3.72% to 1.79%.
 For the first time in history, Bitcoin’s supply growth will actually be less than the 2% inflation rate that central banks use for their own fiat currencies.
 Aside from this monumental fact, many crypto enthusiasts are more concerned about the price of BTC, which historically always increases after a “halvening.”